Physics

 PHYS 105 Computational Physics I 3.0 Credits

 Introduces computational physics.
 Covers analytical and numerical solutions of equations governing the behavior of physical systems.
-Includes the use of Maple and simple FORTRAN/C/C++ programming methods to solve selected problems.
+Includes the use of C/C++ and Python programming methods to solve selected problems.
 Introduces UNIX, X-windows, programming languages, and visualization and data analysis tools for problems in computational physics.
 Introduces elementary programming concepts as needed.

 Repeat Status: Not repeatable for credit